microsoft/garnet/website/docs/commands/garnet-specific.md

 - **Integer reply**: The updated ETag if the value was successfully updated.
 - **Nil reply**: If the key does not exist.
-- **Simple string reply**: If the provided ETag does not match the current ETag or If the command is called on a record without an ETag a simple string indicating ETag mismatch is returned.
+- **Simple string reply**: If the provided ETag does not match the current ETag returns VAL_NOT_FOUND

 ---